ChihChengLiang/website/content/posts/qf.md

 ---
-title: "📝Quadratic Finance in plain words"
+title: "📝Quadratic Funding in plain words"
 date: 2022-06-20T21:45:09.524Z
 draft: false
 ---

-# QF in plain words

 This is my quick compilation of all the QF-related sources I've seen recently.
 The goal is to give high-level intuitions before diving into the math.